brandtrock/poetry/raven.md

-Ah distinctly I remember it was in the bleak december And each separate dying ember wrought its ghost upon the floor Eagerly I wished morrow--vainly I had sought to borrow From my books surcease of sorrow-sorrow
+Ah distinctly I remember it was in the bleak december And each separate dying ember wrought its ghost upon the floor Eagerly I wished morrow--vainly I had sought to borrow From my books surcease of sorrow-sorrow for the lost Lenore-- For the rare and radiant maiden whom the angels call Lenore--